 Aussie Finding Dory 3-in-1 Kids Review

-The company has done some awesome packaging collaborations that kids love, like their Dora the Explorer line and the newer Finding Dory bath time products for kids.
-The 3-in-1 can be used as a shampoo, conditioner, AND body wash.
-It’s a perfect solution for kids and parents who want to get through the bath time motions as quickly as possible, or for simplifying three different products for kids who want to do everything on their own.
+The company has done some awesome packaging collaborations that kids love.
+Some examples are their Dora the Explorer line and the newer Finding Dory bath time products for kids.
+The Aussie Finding Dory 3-in-1 can be used as a shampoo, conditioner, AND body wash.
+It’s a perfect solution for kids and parents who want to get through the bathtime motions as quickly as possible.
+Or for simplifying three different products for kids who want to do everything on their own.
 It has a great, childlike smell and is a good, gentle cleanser and hair softener.
-This product is not tear-free which is definitely a setback for a kid’s shampoo, but otherwise something that both kids and parents will love.
+This product is not tear-free, which is definitely a setback for a kid’s shampoo, but otherwise it’s something that both kids and parents will love.
+Get your own here.

 Is Aussie Cruelty Free?

 Aussie is not a cruelty-free brand, and currently does conduct ingredient testing on animals.

 Aussie Vs. Head and Shoulders